Frequently Asked Questions

 What is Free and Open Source Software?

-For OSS Watch open source software is software that has been released under an Open Source Initiative (OSI) certified licence.
+For OSS Watch open source software is software that has been released under an Open Source Initiative (OSI) certified licence, that is to say one which complies with the OSI’s Open Source Definition.
 OSS Watch uses this OSI-approved list as a means of avoiding debates over interpretation of the open source definition and which licences do or do not conform to it.
 By recognising the OSI as the appropriate final authority in this issue much confusion is avoided.

 The expression open source has wide application.
 For the OSI it also refers to the distinctive software development methodology employed by many open source software projects.
 The OSI home page starts with “Open source is a development method for software that harnesses the power of distributed peer review and transparency of process.”